126.96.36.199 YA full-time students satisfactory progress - study at the same level

 Study at the same level

-If a student wishes to do more than one course at the SAME LEVEL the following conditions may apply depending on whether the student has:
+If a student wishes to do more than 1 course at the SAME LEVEL the following conditions may apply depending on whether the student has:

 - withdrawn from a previous course (see table 2), OR